DarioRoman01/AURA/README.md

-# lpp programing lenguage
+# The Katan programing lenguage

 ## What is this?
-This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high lever programming lenguage in spanish
+This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use

 ## Syntax example